 A. That’s one of the most common clues you would call-that you see-somebody with their head down, and like their shoulders are slouched forward, and they won’t look at you.
 They’re hiding-hiding the truth.
 (3)

-Appellant also stated that she would “hit” Mariah when appellant got mad.
-Appellant also described how she pinched Mariah’s vagina and how she would sometimes grab and squeeze Mariah’s arm.
+Melissa Lucio also stated that she would “hit” Mariah when appellant got mad.
+Melissa Lucio also described how she pinched Mariah’s vagina and how she would sometimes grab and squeeze Mariah’s arm.
 Appellant described how she bit Mariah twice on the back at different times about two weeks before Mariah’s death.
 Appellant said that on one occasion she bit Mariah on the back for no reason while she was combing Mariah’s hair.
 Appellant said, “I just did it.”
 Appellant also stated that she would “spank” Mariah several times “day after day.”

-Appellant stated that Mariah was “sick” on the day that she died, but that she was afraid to take Mariah to the doctor because of all the bruises on her.
+Melissa Lucio stated that Mariah was “sick” on the day that she died, but that she was afraid to take Mariah to the doctor because of all the bruises on her.
 Appellant also stated that Mariah would not eat and that her breathing was heavy.
-Appellant said that Mariah slept all day on February 17, 2007, and that she would lock her teeth together when appellant would try to feed her.
+Melissa Lucio said that Mariah slept all day on February 17, 2007, and that she would lock her teeth together when appellant would try to feed her.
 This was consistent with “blunt force head trauma” symptoms that Farley described.

 Q. [STATE]: If the child suffers the type of brain injury that you’ve identified on this exhibit, would this child be able to sit up, eat Cocoa Crisps, and things of that nature?